 A necessary step in repairing credit is adding good credit to your reports.
 There are unsecured, secured and retail credit cards along with loans for less than perfect credit.
 These are all good options as long as you can afford payments and the interest rates are competitive with the market.

 The Credit One Bank® Credit Card is an easy card to add positive credit to your reports.
-Enjoy the Monthly Credit Score Tracking feature that allows you to track your score with up to 12 months worth of data, including a monthly summary of your credit report and information about the factors that impact your score.
+Cardholders get access to free monthly credit score tracking including a monthly summary of your credit report and information about the factors that impact your score.
 Build better credit with on-time payment history reported to Experian, Equifax and Transunion.

 Finally, if the thought of do-it-yourself credit repair is overwhelming and you prefer a professional, Lexington Law can assist.
 Lexington Law helped clients remove 4,833,329 negative items in 2013 alone.
 Those negative credit items included: Bankruptcies, Foreclosures, Tax Liens, Repossessions, Judgments, Collections, Late revolving credit payments, and Inquiries.
 Call for a free credit repair consultation today (877) 587-4574.